ilatovsky/toga/docs/archive/OPTIMIZATION_VICTORY.md

-# 🎯 Toga Performance Transformation Summary
+# 🎯 Oscgard Performance Transformation Summary

 ## What You Requested ➡️ What We Delivered